cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 * You understand the concepts of [transactions](../2-main-concepts/transactions.md), [messages](../2-main-concepts/messages.md)), and [Protobuf](../2-main-concepts/protobuf.md).
 * You know how to [create a message](./create-message.md) with Ignite CLI, and code [its handling](./create-handling.md).
 This section does not aim to repeat what can be learned in earlier sections.
-* Have Go installed.
+* Go is installed.
-* The checkers blockchain codebase with the previous messages and their events.
-You can get there by following the [previous steps](./events.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/two-events).
+* You have the checkers blockchain codebase with the previous messages and their events.
+If not, follow the [previous steps](./events.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/two-events).

 </HighlightBox>

 If anyone can create a game for any two other players, it is important to allow a player to reject a game.
 But a player should not be allowed to reject a game once they have made their first move.

 To reject a game, a player needs to provide the ID of the game that the player wants to reject.
 Call the field `idValue`.
-This should be sufficient as the signer of the message is implicitly the player.
+This should be sufficient, as the signer of the message is implicitly the player.

 ## Working with Ignite CLI

 Name the message object `RejectGame`.
-Invoke Ignite CLI with:
+Invoke Ignite CLI:

 ```sh
 $ ignite scaffold message rejectGame idValue --module checkers
 ```

-It creates all the boilerplate for you and leaves a single place for the code you want to include:
+This creates all the boilerplate for you and leaves a single place for the code you want to include:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/93d048c2b7fbdc26825b41bd043d6203ec9c861c/x/checkers/keeper/msg_server_reject_game.go#L10-L17]
 func (k msgServer) RejectGame(goCtx context.Context, msg *types.MsgRejectGame) (*types.MsgRejectGameResponse, error) {